foundriesio/docs/source/getting-started/install-fioctl/index.rst

      Client secret:
      You are now logged in to Foundries.io services.

-The following command can be used to test the ``fioctl`` configuration.
+Use the following command to test the configuration:

 .. prompt:: bash host:~$, auto